Kalōpā: Home of the Keko'olani Family

 Read some handwritten notes about Old Kalōpā given to Charles P. Keko'olani, son of Nawai Keko'olani, Sr. (1903-1962), by his Aunty Aina Keko'olani Keawe (1913-2004).
 Names of the good fishing places and what was caught there are given.

-The Rededication of The Kalopa Old Mormon Church Cemetery
+The Old Mormon Cemetery at Kalōpā

 The Keko'olani family was instrumental in helping establish the LDS Church on Hamakua Coast of the Big Island during the 19th and 20th centuries.
 The church at Kalōpā was relocated to Honoka'a.
 But the cemetery which was next to the old church remains.
 Here many members of the Keko'olani family are buried.
 This is also a very important place for the Keomalu family.